shettysaish20/CIFAR10-CNN-Model/README.md

-# CIFAR 10 CNN Lite Model Architecture- TSAI ERA V3 Session 7 Assignment
+# CIFAR 10 CNN Model Architecture- TSAI ERA V3 Session 8 Assignment

 This repository contains a CNN model architecture for the CIFAR 10 dataset.